-- 7.1 Review and assess the adequacy and quality of organization, staffing and succession planning for accounting and financial responsibilities (including internal audit). - 7.2 Review analyses prepared by management setting forth significant financial reporting issues and judgements made in connection with the preparation of the financial statements, including analyses of the effect of alternative and/or new GAAP methods on the financial statements. - 7.3 Discuss with management the annual audited financial statements and quarterly financial statements and the independent auditor, including CAE's disclosures under Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A"). - 7.4 Review with management the annual performance of external and internal audit and respond to results thereof. - 7.5 Review at least annually with management: - Tax compliance; - IT and Cyber-Security risks and controls; and - Capital structure appropriateness and efficiency.
+- 6.1 Review and assess the adequacy and quality of organization, staffing and succession planning for accounting and financial responsibilities (including internal audit). - 6.2 Review analyses prepared by management setting forth significant financial reporting issues and judgements made in connection with the preparation of the financial statements, including analyses of the effect of alternative GAAP methods on the financial statements.
+Such revision should also include: - 6.3 Review with management of the effect of regulatory and accounting initiatives, as well as off-balance-sheet structures, on the financial statements of the Company; and - 6.4 Review and approve all related-party transactions. - 6.5 Discuss with management the annual audited financial statements and quarterly financial statements and the independent auditor, including CAE's disclosures under Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A).

+- 6.6 Review with management the annual performance of external and internal audit and respond to results thereof. - 6.6 Review, and have specific oversight responsibility for, CAE's: - a) Enterprise risk management policy framework; and - b) Global Insurance Coverage (including the Director & Officer Plan). - 6.7 Review at least annually with management: - a) IT and Cyber-Security risks and controls; - b) Capital structure and Treasury appropriateness and efficiency; and - c) Tax compliance.